 Scandale closed with Tristano’s own piece, A Soft Shell Groove, which brought together two moments in time when dance music was the avant garde: European modernism at the turn of the century and the birth of techno in 1980’s Detroit.
 Inspiration for this track came simultaneously from Stravinsky and Derrick May, with whom he would collaborate a couple of years later on his techno album Surface Tension (2016).
 It is that transgressive, modern spirit which has lead Tristano to work on purely danceable projects such as Aufgang or his collaborations with the German label Get Physical.

 In 2017, Francesco Tristano began his collaboration with Sony Classical, focusing his efforts on releasing his own work in a new phase as a recording artist.
 While still touring the world both as a pianist and as an electronic artist, performing in concert halls as well as experimental and dance music festivals, he returned to the piano as a tool for creation in Piano Circle Songs (2017), a collection of songs that evoke his interest for French impressionist composers.
-In his most recent album, Tokyo Stories (2019), he pays homage to Japan and captures the atmospheres and experiences accumulated throughout the years visiting the country as an artist and submerging himself in its culture.
+In Tokyo Stories (2019), he paid homage to Japan and captured the atmospheres and experiences accumulated throughout the years visiting the country as an artist and immersing himself in its culture.

 And still, at the edge of the horizon, Francesco Tristano’s great life project, the one he will never abandon, continues to take shape: to record Johann Sebastian’s Bach complete repertoire.
 As Berg said, “music is music”, and Bach will always be there because he was the only creator ever to transcend it.